Principal Investigator

 Graduate Student, CMDB Program

 Meijuan earned her MS degree in plant pathology from Huazhong Agriculture University in China.
 She then worked as a research assistant in Center of life science and technology in China focus on resistance genes against Magnaporthe oryzae in rice.
-Meijuan spent some time working as a volunteer in Prof Shouwei-Ding's lab at UCR before joining in our lab to investigate the regulation and function of transposons in cellular plasticity.
+Meijuan spent some time working as a volunteer in Prof Shouwei-Ding's lab at UCR before joining in our lab to investigate the function of transposons in cellular plasticity.
 In her free time, she enjoys cooking and watching movies.

 Shreyans (Archie) Patel